MicrosoftDocs/msix-docs/msix-src/msix-core/deploy-with-msix-core.md

 > It is important that you pick the correct installer for your architecture.
 This will impact where the installer will store important files.
 The name of the file may change based on the version of the installer.

 ## Installing your certificate
 MSIX packages are required to be signed.
 Before installing any .msix packages, make sure you have installed the certificate you used to sign your packages.
+You can do this using you normal workflows for installing certificate from your management tool.

-We've provide you with [sample packages](https://github.com/microsoft/msix-packaging/tree/master/MsixCore/Tests), along with a test certificate in our GitHub for testing purposes.
-Install the certificate with the following commands:
+If you want to manually install a certificate you can run this command from an elevated command prompt:
 ```
 certutil -addstore root <insert certificate.cert>
 ```